We’ve been tracking the behavior of late-stage buyers since 2013. The data is shocking!

 Let’s look at the common mistakes and best practices to avoid them.

-• Not having a tool to help in sales funnel management
+- Not having a tool to help in managing the sales funnel process

 As a rule of thumb, avoid the above mistakes to build a fully functional sales funnel.